Desiigner discography

-American rapper Desiigner has released one mixtape, three EPs, 21 singles (including 13 as a featured artist), 8 music videos (including 4 as a featured performer).
+American rapper Desiigner has released one studio album, one mixtape, three EPs, 21 singles (including 13 as a featured artist), 8 music videos (including 4 as a featured performer).

 On December 15, 2015, Desiigner released his commercial debut single, titled "Panda" on SoundCloud, which later reached number one on the US Billboard Hot 100.
 In 2016, the Brooklyn rapper signed a recording contract with Kanye West's GOOD Music, under the aegis of Def Jam Recordings.
+He released an EP in 2018 titled "LOD" (acronym for Life Of Desiigner) which was his second and final project with GOOD/Def Jam.